 Assistant Directors

-Experienced 1st and 2nd ADs managing productions at Studio Babelsberg and across Germany.
+Skilled 1st and 2nd ADs managing shoots at Studio Babelsberg and across Germany.

-The assistant director brings structural discipline to German productions, converting ambitious creative plans into executable shooting schedules.
-From managing large-scale international features at Studio Babelsberg — Europe's oldest major film studio — to coordinating shoots at Bavaria Studios in Munich and MMC's virtual production stages in Cologne, the 1st AD is the organizational force that keeps Germany's world-class production machine running.
+Here is how this works in practice.
+The assistant director brings structural discipline to German shoots, converting ambitious creative plans into executable shooting schedules.
+From managing large-scale global features at Studio Babelsberg.
+Europe's oldest major film studio — to setting up shoots at Bavaria Studios in Munich and MMC's virtual production stages in Cologne, the 1st AD is the organizational force that keeps Germany's top-tier production machine running.

+Here is the short of it.
 NeedAFixer connects you with German ADs who bring deep experience across the country's major production centers.
-Our network includes professionals who have worked on The Matrix, Grand Budapest Hotel, and other major productions at Babelsberg, with practical knowledge of DFFF federal incentives, regional fund requirements from Medienboard Berlin-Brandenburg to FilmFernsehFonds Bayern, and German labor regulations.
+Our network has pros who have worked on The Matrix, Grand Budapest Hotel, and other major shoots at Babelsberg, with practical knowledge of DFFF federal incentives, regional fund needs from Medienboard Berlin-Brandenburg to FilmFernsehFonds Bayern, and German labor rules.

 Complete AD Services